-8. Rules for the Dean's Concession Examinations
+8. Rules for the Dean's Concession Assessments

-- 8.1 An undergraduate, final-year student, who, when all the examinations have been taken and all final marks are available, is a maximum of two modules with a total credit value of no more than 32 credits in arrears for the degree, or such credit value in arrears for the degree as the individual faculties permit in highly exceptional cases (in other words, the student has taken the examination in the modules concerned and failed), may subject to the provisions of Paragraphs 8.2, 8.3 and 8.4 below be admitted to a Dean's Concession Examination (DCE) as a concession by the Dean, in consultation with the academic department(s) concerned.
+- 8.1 An undergraduate final-year student who, when all the assessments have been taken and all final marks are available, is a maximum of two modules with a total credit value of no more than 32 credits in arrears for the degree, or such credit value in arrears for the degree as the individual faculties permit in highly exceptional cases (in other words, the student has taken the assessments in the modules concerned and failed), may subject to the provisions of Paragraphs 8.2, 8.3 and 8.4 below be admitted to a Dean's Concession Assessment (DCA) as a concession by the Dean, in consultation with the department(s) concerned.
 Please note that you must have been registered for the module(s) concerned in the specific year and that you must have obtained a final mark of at least 35% in the(se) module(s). - 8.2 Such students shall be identified by the faculty administrator, who shall furnish the departments concerned with their names via the Dean's office.
-The onus shall be on the students concerned to communicate with the faculty administrator in good time (not later than 15 January) about their admission to the DCE.
-The DCE shall be taken at a scheduled time during the last week of January or the first week of February.

-- 8.3 If the student fails the module in the DCE, no further DCE shall be granted. - 8.4 DCEs in modules subject to flexible assessment shall be taken at the same time as referred to in Paragraph 8.2 above, subject to the procedures laid down in Paragraph 8.2 above. - 8.5 DCEs are conducted departmentally.
-Students who have been granted a DCE shall ascertain timeously from the department concerned when and where the DCE in question is to be written.
-They shall ensure that they present themselves at such time and place. - 8.6 DCEs shall be granted only with the approval of the Dean.
-No student shall be granted a DCE, under any circumstances, by any department.
-No lecturer can give an undertaking to a student in this matter. - 8.7 Admission to a DCE in a module is subject to the rules of the faculty offering the module.
-For the rules governing DCEs in modules not offered by the Faculty of Science, consult the relevant faculty's Calendar part or the faculty administrator. - 8.8 Dean's concession examinations are conducted on a date and at a time determined by the Dean and as arranged by the particular department that allows the DCE.
+The onus shall be on the students concerned to communicate with the faculty administrator in good time (not later than 15 January) about their admission to the DCA. - 8.3 If the student fails the module in the DCA, no further DCA shall be granted, and the student has to register for the module again. - 8.4 The DCA shall be scheduled by the relevant department for January or February.
+Students who have been granted a DCA shall ascertain timeously from the department concerned when and where the DCA in question is to be taken.
+They shall ensure that they present themselves at such time and place. - 8.5 DCAs shall be granted only with the approval of the Dean.
+No student shall be granted a DCA by any department under any circumstances.
+No lecturer can give an undertaking to a student in this matter. - 8.6 Admission to a DCA in a module is subject to the rules of the faculty offering the module.
+For the rules governing DCAs in modules not offered by the Faculty of Science, consult the relevant faculty's Calendar part or the faculty administrator.

-Undergraduate Programmes
+Undergraduate programmes